Tolkien's Middle-earth family trees: The Lord of the Rings

 The appendices to The Lord of the Rings provide family trees for Dwarves, Hobbits, and Men.
 The Hobbit trees are introduced with the words "The names given in these Trees are only a selection from many."
 Their development is chronicled in The Peoples of Middle-earth; it records that the Boffin and Bolger family trees were typed up for inclusion in Appendix C but were dropped at the last moment, apparently for reasons of space.

 The Silmarillion

-The Silmarillion provides family trees for the Elves Finwë, father of Fëanor, and Olwë, ancestor of Galadriel and Lúthien; the Man Bëor the Old, ancestor of Beren, Hurin, and Turin; and of Hador, ancestor of Eärendil the mariner.
+The Silmarillion provides family trees for the Elves Finwë, father of Fëanor, and Olwë, ancestor of Galadriel and Lúthien; the Man Bëor the Old, ancestor of Beren, Húrin, and Túrin; and of Hador, ancestor of Eärendil the mariner.
 In The Silmarillion, Tolkien described an extraordinarily complex set of family relationships, feuds, and migrations of family subgroups within the various lineages of Elves.
 The lengthy course of development of all these is detailed by Christopher Tolkien in Unfinished Tales, The Book of Lost Tales II, and The Lays of Beleriand.
 The family trees and resulting populations have been explored by Tom Loback in Mythlore.